frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/website/blog-post.md

 ### 2.3 Meta Tags

-Meta are HTML tags which describe a page and its content to a search engine or a social media platform.
-A meta description is a tag which provides a brief description of a webpage.
+Meta tags are HTML tags which describe a page and its content to a search engine or a social media platform.
+A meta description provides a brief description of a webpage.

 In HTML, the meta description tag will be written as follows: